 Full-service wind testing facility for global market access.

-UL’s wind turbine test facility in Texas, one of the largest in the world, works in partnership with West Texas A&M University (WTAMU) to provide micro, small, medium and large wind turbine manufacturers with a testing location offering excellent wind resources.
+UL’s wind turbine test facility in Texas, one of the largest in the world, works in partnership with West Texas A&M University (WTAMU) to provide micro, small and medium wind turbine manufacturers with a testing location offering excellent wind resources.

 The site enables manufacturers to install wind turbines for long- and short-term testing, providing capabilities for research, along with performance measurements and data collection required to gain international certifications.

 The comprehensive testing offered at the facility can help lower costs, as problems can be remediated early in the development process, and reduce time-to-market since manufacturers can gain certifications to several standards in one streamlined process.